hub4j/github-api/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Run `mvn clean compile` locally.
 This may reformat your code, commit those changes.
 - [ ] Run `mvn -D enable-ci clean install site` locally.
 If this command doesn't succeed, your change will not pass CI.

+# When creating a PR:

+- [ ] Fill in the "Description" above.
+- [ ] Enable "Allow edits from maintainers".